Arts Council’s Artist in the Community Scheme

 In 2018, the AIC Scheme established a series of residencies for artists from culturally diverse backgrounds.
 These residencies aim to support an artist from an ethnic minority to develop their collaborative and socially engaged arts practice, and are offered through partnerships between Create and a number of arts organisations and festivals, supporting collaborative and socially engaged arts practice.

-Summer School on Cultural Diversity and Collaborative Practice
+Summer School on Collaborative Practice and Social Change

-The summer school on cultural diversity and collaborative practice was established in 2018 as the Summer School on Culutural Diversity and Collaboratrive Practice.
+The Summer School on Collaborative Practice and Social Change was established in 2018 as the Summer School on Culutural Diversity and Collaboratrive Practice.
 Collaborative and socially engaged arts practice lies at the heart of the Summer School, in the context of exploring different forms of social interaction produced through cooperative methods of working with and alongside communities, and the building of intersectional partnerships.
 It is a peer to peer learning space, interdisciplinary both in curriculum and composition of participants, presenters and facilitators.
-The summer school takes the form of a five-day residential learning space, enabling a ‘think and do’ collaborative approach, utilizing creative workshops, critical and comparative case studies, one-to-one mentoring, international guest speakers including curators, policymakers and activists.
+The School takes the form of a multi-day learning space, enabling a ‘think and do’ collaborative approach, utilizing creative workshops, critical and comparative case studies, one-to-one mentoring, international guest speakers including curators, policymakers and activists.
 This summer school is targeted at artists, activists and thinkers from ethnic and other minority groups, and those working with these groups.
-Please note that in 2020, in response to changes brought about by Covid 19, the Summer School will be offered in the Autumn, and online.